rcardin/scala-days-2025/deck.md

 <!-- _paginate: false -->
 <!-- _footer: "" -->

-# Do You Even Handle Effects?
+# Yo Dawg, Heard You Want To FlatMap Your Direct-Style
 ### Direct-Style Effect System in Scala

 ---